 Wholesaling in Texas: Laws, Markets, and Strategies

 Texas is the undisputed capital of wholesale real estate.
 With no state income tax, a massive and growing population, and a business-friendly regulatory environment, Texas offers more wholesale deal volume than any other state.
+That said, the legal picture changed meaningfully on January 1, 2024, when Senate Bill 1577 added formal disclosure requirements for contract assignments.
+If you plan to wholesale in Texas, you need to understand the basics and the new rules.

 Is wholesaling legal in Texas?